matiastripode/CEIA-FIUBA/README.md

 - Capstone Project

 ## What You’ll Find Here 📂💻
-This repository will serve as an evolving portfolio of our projects, assignments, and experiments, including:
-- **Machine Learning Models** - Building and tuning algorithms for various real-world applications.
-- **Neural Network Architectures** - Experimenting with architectures for image recognition, NLP, and beyond.
-- **Data Analysis & Preprocessing** - Key steps in preparing and understanding data for AI solutions.
-- **Research Insights** - Documented insights and learnings from academic research and projects.

 We hope this repository serves as a resource for fellow learners, developers, and anyone interested in the transformative potential of AI.
 Let’s push the boundaries of what AI can achieve!

 ---